 My first stop is at Eldborg scoria crater, which is on the boundaries of the Snæfellsnes peninsula and Mýrar and stands like a guard of the peninsula.
 Elborg, which means Fortress of Fire, is a perfectly shaped volcanic crater and the hike to it is some 3 km - 6 km back and forth.

-It is a very easy hike, only the hike up to the top of the crater is a bit strenuous, nothing major though, and there are chains which make the 60 m ascent easier.
+It is a very easy hike, only the hike up to the top of the crater is a bit strenuous, nothing major though, and there are chains that make the 60 m ascent easier.

-Descending the Eldborg crater
+Descending from the crater of Eldborg

 I have written a special travel-blog about my hike to Eldborg crater, where you can get a lot more information and photos of this beautiful crater.